sghaskell/Clustered-Single-Value-Map-Visualization/README.md

 Version 1.3.6 introduces a few feature that groups marker/icon styles into their own layer.
 A layer control widget (enabled by default, but optionally hidden) is presented in the upper right hand corner that displays a legend for each icon class with a checkbox to toggle visbility of the markers on the map.
 This control works for both clustered and single value visualizations.
 Use the optional **layerDescription** field to add description text next to each icon in the layer control legend.

 ### Overlays
 Version 1.3.7 introduces a new feature that allows you to add custom overlays to the map.
-The first release implments a KML or KMZ overlay feature.
+The first release implements a KML or KMZ overlay feature.
 If you have existing KML/KMZ files that define features (polyline, polygons, whatever) you can now leverage them to overlay these features on the map.

 #### Usage